doc-doc/EgoBlind/README.md

 ## Data Examples
 ![EgoBlind](EgoBlind.jpg)
 ## Download
+We are glad to share that the dataset can be freely used for research purpose, but with video source being cited for distribution.
 Please download EgoBlind from [Google Driven](https://drive.google.com/drive/folders/1MHY7COE0hARiGe-3uO3_vO5PPLhFx2nZ?usp=sharing) (about 80G).
 Optionally, you can download the [test set](https://drive.google.com/drive/folders/1gLcqwKrJcZ7tTbaBI8aWEhPImRdDsGQx?usp=sharing) for evaluation purpose (about 32G).

 ## Evaluation
 We provide the evaluation script along with an example prediction file for testing.
 Please ensure that you have an OpenAI API key before running the script: